rsyncOSX/RsyncOSX_archived/README.md

 I am the developer of RsyncOSX and RsyncUI which both are GUI´s on the Apple macOS plattform for the commandline tool [rsync](https://github.com/WayneD/rsync).
 It is rsync which does the actual synchronize task, not the GUI´s.
 The GUI´s are only for setting parameters to rsync and make it easy to use rsync, which is a fantastic tool.

+RsyncOSX and RsyncUI is **not** developed to be an easy to use synchronize and backup tool.
+The main purpose is to assist and ease the use of rsync to synchronize files on your Mac to remote FreeBSD and Linux servers.
+And of course restore files from those remote servers.

+The UI of RsyncOSX and RsyncUI can for users who dont know rsync, be difficult or complex to understand.
+Using the applications requires some knowledge of rsync.
+The main objective is to ease the use of rsync, not teach macOS users how to use rsync.
+That is beyond the scope.
+Setting the wrong parameters to rsync can result in deleted data.
+Neither RsyncOSX nor RsyncUI will not stop you for doing so.
+That is why it is very important to execute a simulated run, --dry-run, and inspect what happens before a real run.

 If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you have installed **macOS Monterey**, you can use both GUI´s in paralell.
 Both GUI´s are maintaned, so it is a matter of taste.

 RsyncOSX is the only GUI which supports scheduling of task.